Kize/cul-de-chouette/domain/game&history.md

 ## Actions

 + Create a new game
-- Resume a game
++ Resume a game
-- Configure rules to enable/disable wile in game (ie: `game-rule-runner.ts`)
++ Configure rules to enable/disable while in game (ie: `game-rule-runner.ts`)
 - Make an action
-  - Play a turn
+  + Play a turn
-  - Apply Bevue
+  + Apply Bevue
-  - Start a Grelottine Challenge
+  + Start a Grelottine Challenge
-  - Start a Verdier Challenge
+  + Start a Verdier Challenge
   - Sing Sloubi Challenge
   - Add god mod operations
     - (god mod operations after a game is finished)